ICT Macro Zones Indicator – Complete User Guide

 If you've ever wanted a clearer way to identify ICT macro windows and important trading sessions on your MT4/MT5 charts, or struggled to align your trading with specific time-based opportunities, this indicator is designed to solve that problem.

 It draws clean session boxes directly on your chart and tracks each macro's high and low in real time.
-While it comes configured with ICT's most profitable macro windows, its real strength is flexibility.
-You can customize any of the six macro periods to match your strategy's specific time windows.
+While it comes preconfigured with major global trading sessions, its real strength is flexibility.
+You can customize any of the six macro periods to match your strategy's specific time windows—whether that's ICT micro windows, Asian ranges, crypto sessions, or any other time-based strategy.

 This guide walks you through what the indicator does, how to use it, and how to configure it correctly—especially the timezone settings, which are crucial for accurate session timing.